byronm/tandem-core/README.md

     make test

-To run code coverage tests, install https://github.com/visionmedia/node-jscoverage and run
+To run code coverage tests:

     make coverage

-Visit coverage.html in your browser to see the output.
+Visit coverage/lcov-report/index.html in your browser to see the output.